Chart Color Schemes

 Cranley lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validation, as of Nov 2025, Cranley's estimated population is around 2,575.
-This reflects a growth of 294 people since the 2021 Census, when it was reported to have 2,281 inhabitants.
-The increase is inferred from AreaSearch's estimation of the resident population at 2,312 following examination of ABS' latest ERP data release in Jun 2024, and an additional 158 validated new addresses since the Census date.
-This results in a density ratio of 246 persons per square kilometer.
-Cranley's 12.9% growth since the 2021 Census exceeded the non-metro area's 8.8%, marking it as a growth leader.
-Interstate migration contributed approximately 46.0% of overall population gains, with overseas migration and natural growth also being positive factors.
+As of Feb 2026, the estimated population of Cranley is around 2,575, reflecting a growth of 294 people since the 2021 Census.
+The population was reported as 2,281 in the 2021 Census.
+This increase represents a 12.9% rise and is inferred from AreaSearch's resident population estimate of 2,312 following examination of ABS ERP data released Jun 2024, along with an additional 159 validated new addresses since the Census date.
+The population density ratio is 246 persons per square kilometer.
+Cranley's growth exceeded Rest of Qld (9.1%) and the national average, marking it as a growth leader in the region.
+Interstate migration contributed approximately 46.0% of overall population gains during recent periods, with all drivers being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data, or years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 and based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-By 2041, the Cranley (SA2) is expected to increase by 289 persons based on aggregated SA2-level projections, reflecting a gain of 5.7% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with base year 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
+By 2041, the suburb of Cranley is expected to expand by 279 persons, reflecting a gain of 5.5% over the 17 years based on aggregated SA2-level projections.

 Frequently Asked Questions - Population